CanciuCostin/android-spyware/README.md

 3. Wait for the containers to initialize, and access the application in the browser via http://localhost/admin.
 Recommended browser zoom ratio is 80%

 ### Usage
+1. Ensure USB Debugging is enabled on your Android device
+2. [Optional] Plug-in your Android device to the laptop via USB - Otherwise you won't be able to use ADB functions and you will have to install the malware manually
-1. Open the rails app in the browser: localhost/admin and login.
+3. Open the rails app in the browser: http://localhost/admin and login.
 Default credentials:

   User: **admin@example.com**
   Password: **password**